nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

         >>> enterprise.instantiate_child_object(domain, domain_template) # instatiate the new domain in the server

-.. note:: All these methods require the current :py:class:`NURESTObject` to have a valid :py:attr:`ID`.
+.. note:: All these methods require the current :class:`bambou.NURESTObject` to have a valid :py:attr:`ID`.

 .. note:: You may notice that there is no creation method.
 Creation is always happening from a parent object and is done using.